fphenix/Zed80/README.md

 Sound not yet supported (could be the next step).

+Basic (upperRom n°0) not tested yet (apart from cat and run) although the corresponding ROM is connected.

 For educational purposes only.

 Note: I am nowhere near a Software/Java.Processing expert.
 I'd be glad to get any inputs.

+Long live the migthy Amstrad CPCs!